An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-In practice, the choice of RS depends on the resources available for generating recommendations.
-The above proposed CBF, KBF, and OBF hybrid RSs cover a wide range of real-world use cases~\cite{Burke2002, Veras2015, Cano2019}.
-To compare the proposed RSs across these three alternatives, it is necessary to have a dataset that all relevant representations for the items.
-That is, ratings given by the users, textual representations of the items, sets of tags assigned to each item, and a comprehensive ontological organization of the tags.
-In this subsection, we describe a dataset satisfying these requirements that we used in our experiments.
+In practice, the~choice of RS depends on the resources available for generating recommendations.
+The~above proposed CBF, KBF, and~OBF hybrid RSs cover a wide range of real-world use cases~\cite{Burke2002, Veras2015, Cano2019}.
+To~compare the proposed RSs across these three alternatives, it is necessary to have a dataset that all relevant representations for the items.
+That is, ratings given by the users, textual representations of the items, sets of tags assigned to each item, and~a comprehensive ontological organization of the tags.
+In~this subsection, we describe a dataset satisfying these requirements that we used in our~experiments.

-\subsubsection{The Star Trek Television Series}
+\subsubsection{The Star Trek Television~Series}

-~ Star Trek is a science fiction franchise that has influenced popular culture for more than 50 years~\cite{Fortune2016}, and remains a favorite among sci-fi enthusiasts the world over~\footnote{STARFLEET, The International Star Trek Fan Association, Inc. (2019).
-URL: \url{http://sfi.org/}.
-[Online; accessed 30-June-2019]}.
-The Star Trek media franchise canon boasts seven television series to date.
+~ Star Trek is a science fiction franchise that has influenced popular culture for more than 50 years~\cite{Fortune2016}, and~remains a favorite among sci-fi enthusiasts the world over (STARFLEET, The International Star Trek Fan Association, Inc. (2019)~\cite{STARFLEET2019}).
+The~Star Trek media franchise canon boasts eight television series to date.
 Table~\ref{TAB:Star Trek TV Series} shows an overview.
-The episodes from the series \emph{TOS}, \emph{TAS}, \emph{TNG}, and \emph{Voyager} are used to test the RSs proposed in this paper.
+The~episodes from the series TOS, TAS, TNG, and~Voyager are used to test the various RSs proposed in this~paper.